Cancellations & Changes to my Trips

 What happens if we (YellowWood) cancel your trip?

+We will be constantly monitoring the situation in your destination country and will formally make a decision on running an itinerary at least 56 days before your departure, at the latest.
 If we are forced to cancel your trip as it is not either viable (if the FCDO advise against all but essential travel), or if we cannot manage your health and safety on a particular itinerary, or because we do not have the numbers to reach our minimum, then we will ask you to select one of the following options, which may already be familiar to you:

 - Accept a credit refund note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies are fully protected by the Travel Trust Association.

-- Request a refund: if you are in a situation where you need to request a refund, then we will be able arrange that for you.
+- Request a full refund: if you are in a situation where you need to request a refund, then we will be able arrange that for you.
 We will process this within 14 days of receiving your bank details, but often the refund will be with you much sooner than that.

 What happens if I cancel my trip?